Ehimmell/codeHSProjects/README.md

 # codeHSProjects
-Old (Like, really old) projects I built on the sandbox of an educational coding website, CodeHS.
+Old (Like, really old) projects I built on the sandbox of an educational coding website, CodeHS, when I was first learning Java/JavaScript.
+Nothing on here is close to optimized so please cut me some slack.

 A lot of this is just stuff I want to remember, as it was built using codeHS's libraries and IDE that I have no access to anymore.